Kreativshikkk/Data-visualization-lesson/Plot data for one platform/Theory and task.md

 # Theory
 In this step we are gonna build a bar chart only for `PS4` platform.
 It is guaranteed, that all genres are "non-empty" so you don't have to create zero-height bars at the chart.
 Let's talk about how to make the legend as in the example chart.

 At the second step we considered `matplotlib`'s `Line2D` objects.
-So we want to initialize them and put as the legend `handles` and put the list of corresponding colors as legend `labels`.
+So we want to initialize them, put as the legend `handles` and put the list of corresponding colors as legend `labels`.
 Let's agree that each color will be an object with these parameters:
 ```python
 plt.Line2D([0, 1], [0, 0], color=colors[genre], lw=5)